dorkamotorka/Picaster/NetBoot/README.md

 	sudo mkdir -p /srv/nfs/<RANDOM-NAME>
 	sudo cp -r /mnt/Ubuntu20.04/* /srv/nfs/<RANDOM-NAME>

 ### NOTE: Since you are almost copying the whole file systems which will double the occupied storage space on the SD card, make sure you have sufficient space available.
-I used a 32GB SD Card, while with 16GB SD card I gout out of space.
+I used a 32GB SD Card, while with 16GB SD card I got out of space.

 After you are done copying clean up with:

 	sudo umount /mnt/Ubuntu20.04
 	sudo rm -rf /mnt/Ubuntu20.04

+- Additionaly you need to reconfigure SSH for the Netboot client

+	cd <NETBOOT-CLIENT-ROOT-FS>
+	sudo chroot . rm /etc/ssh/ssh_host_*
+	sudo chroot . dpkg-reconfigure openssh-server
+	sudo chroot . systemctl enable ssh

 8) In order to boot a remote client we need to share the boot files with it once requested.
 This is done with Trivial File Transfer Protocol (TFTP).
 Mount the /boot folder of the RPi files (stored in the NFS share) to your TFTP location so your TFTP can serve up the boot files